vv-yugoff/ml-kaggle-sales-price-forecast-for-each-house/README.md

 With 79 explanatory variables describing (almost) every aspect of residential homes in Ames, Iowa, this competition challenges you to predict the final price of each home.

 Score: 0.35222

+In the updated code we used GradientBoostingRegressor, as well as best parameters

+The result got better: 0.17420